The Geometry of Erasure: Using Ensemble Divergence to Audit Epistemic Monocultures in Large Language Models

 8.1 Current Limitations

-- ·Access method confound: HuggingFace-accessed models score substantially higher on cultural categories (0.676 vs. 0.373 mean divergence score).
-Controlled replication with all models on equivalent endpoints is required.
+- ·Access method confound — HuggingFace-accessed models score substantially higher (0.676 vs. 0.373 mean divergence score)

-- ·Within-category heterogeneity: Categories differ in lexical distance, sentence length, rhetorical intensity, and explicit negation — not a clean single-latent measurement.
+- ·Within-category heterogeneity — categories differ in lexical distance, sentence length, rhetorical intensity, and explicit negation

 8.2 Priority Future Directions

-- ·Controlled alignment ablation: Base (pre-RLHF) vs. chat (post-RLHF) checkpoint comparison within the same model family.
-The highest-priority empirical extension.
+- ·Controlled alignment ablation: Base (pre-RLHF) vs. chat (post-RLHF) checkpoint comparison within the same model family

-- ·Production integration: Pilot implementation of the Telemetry Node probe bank within a live safety evaluation pipeline, tracking Divergence Score alongside existing benchmarks.
+- ·Production integration: Pilot implementation of the Telemetry Node probe bank within a live safety evaluation pipeline

-- ·Three-model comparative replication: Formal replication of the Section 7.5 drafting experiment under controlled conditions, with additional AI systems and structured inter-rater analysis of the epistemic spread in AI-generated academic outputs.
+- ·Three-model comparative replication: Formal replication of the §7.5 experiment under controlled conditions

 9. Conclusion

-The critical diagnostic established across three runs is this: the effect is triggered by framing, not content.
+The critical diagnostic established across three runs: the effect is triggered by framing, not content.
 Models do not disagree because they lack knowledge of non-Western subjects.
-They disagree because alignment has shaped each model's capacity to recognize epistemological incommensurability differently — smoothing the register boundary to different degrees.
+They disagree because alignment has shaped each model's capacity to recognize epistemological incommensurability differently.
 The foil controls prove it.
 The EIG measures it.
 The behavioral poles identify where in the alignment landscape the smoothing is most severe.

 The goal is not cultural neutrality in AI, which is an impossible standard.
 The goal is to prevent the statistical weight of majority-culture alignment from functioning as a unilateral arbiter of whose knowledge counts as knowledge.